The Royal Temple

 (Daily the temple rituals are performed four times a day.
 Every morning and evening at 06:30Am, 10:00Am, 04:30PM and 05:15PM.)

 The ancient Royal Temple of the Kingdom of Jaffna still stands majestically in Nallur Rajadhani in Jaffna.
-Kailayamalai asserts Cinkai Ariyan Cekaracacekaran had long cherished in his mind an idea to build a temple at Nallur for Lord Shiva, whom he had worshipped at Madurai in the form of Sokkalingam and this was working day and night in his mind.
-One night when Cinkai Ariyan Cekaracacekaran was asleep in his Sappiramagncham (decorated couch), Lord Shiva and Goddess Parvathi to the King in a dream wearing beautiful earrings, bracelets an upper epaulet, anklets, a golden dress and a crown, accompanied by his Consort Parvati beautifully dressed.
+The "Kailayamalai" by Mutturaca Kaviracar, asserts that Cinkai Ariyan Cekaracacekaran had long cherished in his mind an idea to build a temple at Nallur for his Cokkanatan, the form of Shiva in which he worshipped at Madurai, and this was working day and night in his mind.
+One day, God Shiva, who cannot be seen even by Brahma, Vishnu or the Vedas, and who is but an absolute flame of wisdom, assumed a human body and appeared to him in a dream wearing beautiful earrings, bracelets an upper epaulet, anklets, a golden dress and a crown, accompanied by his Consort Parvati beautifully dressed.
 Lord Shiva addressed the King and said that his name was Kailayanathar and revealed to him to build a temple for Kailayanathar and Kayilai Nayaki Amman.
 The King Cinkai Ariyan Cekaracacekaran awoke and believing that it was Lord Shiva, who enslaved him under that disguise, felt happier then ever.

 The first Kumbhabhishekam of the Kailasanathar Kovil was performed by Cinkai Ariyan Cekaracacekaran and he used it as his private shrine, were he worshipped day and night.
 From generation to generation Arya Cakravartti, Kings of Jaffna, have worshipped at the Sri Kailasanathar Kovil in Nallur, Jaffna.
 Still it continues in the royal temple during Hindu festivals, the traditional Kodiyettam (flag hoisting), ceremony the royal ceremonies and the first pujas and prayers are offered in remembers of Cinkai Ariyan Cekaracacekaran the founder of the Arya Cakravartti Dynasty.